brianknutson/azure-network-protocols/README.md

 Step 2 - Observe Secure Shell (SSH) Traffic
 ------
+Now, I will observe for SSH traffic with Wireshark, so I filtered for SSH in the top bar.
+SSH is a network protocol used to access a remote device securely.

+Because I didn’t connect to another remote device on the Windows VM, there is no traffic shown.

 ![image alt](https://github.com/brianknutson/azure-network-protocols/blob/4031796df3927e9452d5b05f209618ae7738aabb/6.0.png)

+Opening PowerShell, I typed ssh labuser@172.0.16.6, where the number is the private IP address of the Linux VM.

+Wireshark now showed SSN traffic, since I was using the SSH command to remotely access another device.

 ![image alt](https://github.com/brianknutson/azure-network-protocols/blob/4031796df3927e9452d5b05f209618ae7738aabb/6.1.png)

+After confirming  I wanted to access the Linux VM, I entered the password for the Linux VM, giving me a welcoming script and some details of the system.

 ![image alt](https://github.com/brianknutson/azure-network-protocols/blob/4031796df3927e9452d5b05f209618ae7738aabb/6.3.png)

+I typed the following command "id" to see the id of the current user using the Linux VM; in this case, the user is "labuser".

+After I used the command "hostname", to tell me that the current device is named "LinuxVM".

+Finally, I used the command "uname -a", which tells me basic information about the system, such as the OS name, hostname, and kernel version.

 ![image alt](https://github.com/brianknutson/azure-network-protocols/blob/4031796df3927e9452d5b05f209618ae7738aabb/6.4.png)

+With every command, Wireshark is capturing the SSH traffic.
+Even a single keystroke in PowerShell is traffic that can be captured.

 ![image alt](https://github.com/brianknutson/azure-network-protocols/blob/4031796df3927e9452d5b05f209618ae7738aabb/6.5.png)

+I used the "exit" command to end the connection to the Linux VM.
+To confirm, I used the "hostname" command to see what device I was actively on, which was then the Windows VM.

 ![image alt](https://github.com/brianknutson/azure-network-protocols/blob/4031796df3927e9452d5b05f209618ae7738aabb/6.6.png)

+I also checked Wireshark to see the reset packet that was sent, which was highlighted red.
+This reset packet tells us that the connection was ended.

 ![image alt](https://github.com/brianknutson/azure-network-protocols/blob/4031796df3927e9452d5b05f209618ae7738aabb/6.7.png)

 Step 3 - Observe Dynamic Host Configuration Protocol (DHCP) Traffic